MoniPar/tailors_thimble/README.md

 ‘wsgi’, stands for web services gateway interface and is a standard that allows Python services to integrate with web servers.
 4. Save everything and push to GitHub.

+### First Deployment
+1. Go back to the Heroku dashboard and click on the ‘Deploy’ tab.
+2. For deployment method, select ‘GitHub’ and search for the project’s repository from the list.
+3. Select and then click on ‘Deploy Branch’.
+4. When the build log is complete it should say that the app has been successfully deployed.
+5. Click on the ‘Open App’ button to view it and the Django “The install worked successfully!” page, should be displayed.